A few spaces are still available in Early Childhood and K-8

 Call (520) 296-0883 to schedule your tour today!

 Click on the arrow above to hear the TCDS Champion Pledge

 Click on the arrow above to listen in as our teachers and staff talk about what it means to be a Champion

-Tucson Country Day School is a tuition-free, public charter school serving students in kindergarten through 8th grade.
+Tucson Country Day School is the home of the Champions!
+We are a tuition-free, public charter school serving students in kindergarten through 8th grade.
 We also offer a private, tuition-based early education program for three and four year olds.